DaveBitter/minor-webdev_real-time-web/README.md

 ### Most clicked hashtags, only sent if new information (MongoDB)
 Whenever a user clicks on a hashtag the count for that hashtag goes up.
 Every X amount of seconds the top ten hashtags get send to the 'Top Hashtags By Users' section.
 Each time, the server will check whether the information is identical to the previously send information.
 If this is true, nothing will be sent.
 The storing of this data happens with MongoDB.

-### Service Worker and Progressive Webapp
+### Service Worker and Progressive Web-app
 ![service worker in action](https://raw.githubusercontent.com/DaveBitter/minor-webdev_real-time-web/develop/screenshots/sw_0_hero.jpg)

 If connection between the client and the server is lost the Service Worker kicks in.
-It will display a user with feedback about what possibly happend.
+It will display a user with feedback about what possibly happened.
 It will also link to Instagram's hashtag search page so the user can still look at the posts for that hashtag.

-## Emmited Socket Events
+## Emitted Socket Events
 ### Server
 * [```connected users (on event)```](#connected-users-on-event)
 * [```top tags (stream)```](#top-tags-stream)